metaclass-nl/tutorial-api-platform/README.md

 and curl for testing and do not depend on react or next.

 Each branch builds on top of the previous one of the same type.
-Each 'react' branch also contains the code from the corresponding 'api' branch.
+Each client branch also contains the code from the corresponding 'api' branch.
 To see the code resulting from a branch you can check out the next branch of the same type, or browse it on github.
 Or better: let git compare your current code with the branch of the next chapter so that you can see the differences right away.

-In addition to this tutorial an [extended client generator for react and nextJS](https://github.com/metaclass-nl/client-generator) is available that puts what you have learnt into use for scaffolding your own application.
+In addition to this tutorial an [extended client generator for react and next.js](https://github.com/metaclass-nl/client-generator) is available that puts what you have learnt into use for scaffolding your own application.

 As of api-platform version 2.6 the standard distribution contains a nextJS client instead of the react client.
-This tutorial has nextJS branches and an extended client generator for the first 3 chapters only.
+This tutorial has next.js branches and an extended client generator for the first 4 chapters only.
+The angular.io branches are still under development and currently only contain code and no instructions.

 Required knowledge
 ------------------
 - maybe docker and docker-compose
 APi branches:
 - PHP 7 or 8
-- Symfony 4 or 5
+- Symfony 5
 - Doctrine ORM
 React branches:
 - ES6
 - React.js
 - Redux
 - React Router
+Next branches:
+- ES6
+- Next.js
+- React.js
+Angular example branches:
+- ES6
+- Angular.io

 You don't need to be an expert in these domains, basic working experience should be enough.

 Requirements